boyter/lc/README.md

 -------------------
 `lc` is a command line tool that recursively iterates over a supplied directory attempting to identify what software license each file is under using the list of licenses supplied by the SPDX (Software Package Data Exchange) Project.
+Such as the below

-SPDX-License-Identifier: GPL-3.0-only
+`SPDX-License-Identifier: GPL-3.0-only`

 In a nutshell this project is a reimplementation of http://www.boyter.org/2017/05/identify-software-licenses-python-vector-space-search-ngram-keywords/ using Go while I attempt to nut out the nuances of the language.